Your Basket

 Biochar as a Stable Soil Carbon Input

-Biochar plays a distinct role in soil organic carbon strategies because it represents a highly stable form of carbon.
-Produced through the thermal conversion of biomass in low-oxygen conditions, biochar differs fundamentally from rapidly decomposing organic inputs.
+Biochar plays a distinct role in soil organic carbon strategies because it is a highly stable form of carbon.
+Produced through the thermal conversion of biomass in low-oxygen conditions (pyrolysis), biochar differs fundamentally from rapidly decomposing organic inputs.

 Rather than replacing organic matter, biochar:

-- Enhances conditions that help retain additional carbon
+• Helps establish conditions that retain additional carbon

-This makes biochar particularly relevant where long-term soil carbon retention and climate resilience are priorities.
+This makes biochar particularly relevant where long-term soil carbon retention and resilience are priorities.

 Biochar’s Role in Supporting Soil Organic Carbon